katjone/react_todo_walkthrough/README.md

 ## Framing
 For today, we'll be creating a Todo app in React.

 We've learned a tremendous amount about object oriented structures for web development.
 And they were great.
-With angular, we dabbled a bit with feature-based separation of concerns.
+We have also dabbled a bit with feature-based separation of concerns.
 React's component model takes that separation further and reduces the potential of tight coupling that often attends object oriented.
 Think of the FIRST principles:

 #### Focused